 - SOUTH – busy and developed with Laganas and turtle beaches in the gulf between two scenic peninsulas

-- EAST – developed sprawl on either side of Zakynthos Town, rugged and quiet at the ends
+- EAST – developed sprawl on either side of Zakynthos Town, rugged and quiet at either end

 - WEST – empty and mountainous, awesome Cliffs of Keri are a top sunset spot